MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 Learn about the technical requirements [here](requirements.md).

-### How can I tell what version I'm using?

-In Remote Assist HoloLens, go to **Settings**, and then find the version number in the **About** section.

-In Remote Assist mobile, go to **Information**, and then find the version number in the **App Version** section.

-### Can I use Dynamics 365 Remote Assist to collaborate with a Teams user outside my tenant, or vice versa??
+### Can I use Dynamics 365 Remote Assist to collaborate with a Teams user outside my tenant, or vice versa?

 Yes.
 Learn how to [set up  multi-tenant company deployments](multi-tenant-deployment.md) or [enable vendors and contractors to use Remote Assist](vendor-use-ra).